CMU-313/CMU-313.github.io/docs/syllabus.md

 If you wish to request an accommodation due to a documented disability, please contact [Disability Resources](https://www.cmu.edu/disability-resources/) at 412-268-6121 or [access@andrew.cmu.edu](mailto:access@andrew.cmu.edu).

 ## Policy on Healthcare-Related Absence
 We don't record our lectures, because they are highly interactive and tricky to record, but we do post slides at the end of the day.
-Please go over them and feel free to attend to any of the instructors' office hours to catch up on the material.
+Please go over them and feel free to attend any of the instructors' office hours to catch up on the material.
 Please see the late-work policy above for how healthcare-related absences are accounted for in participation points.

 ## A Note on Self Care
 Please take care of yourself.
 Do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
 This will help you achieve your goals and cope with stress.
 All of us benefit from support during times of struggle.
 You are not alone.
 There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
 Asking for support sooner rather than later is often helpful.